notclickable-jordan/rainhold/docs/apprise.md

 This is a private server, so Cloudflare, Tailscale, and NextDNS are involved.

-Follow the instructions in [private site](private.md) to set up a DNS record in Cloudflare, a rewrite in NextDNS, and a reverse proxy in Traefik.
+Follow the instructions in [private site](private.md) to set up a DNS record in Cloudflare, a rewrite in NextDNS, and a reverse proxy in Caddy.

 ## Mastodon